Scuba Diving Gran Canaria: boat dives on the southwest coast

 How far are the scuba dive sites from the coast of Gran Canaria?

 Most dive sites in the south of Gran Canaria are a 10 to 20-minute boat ride away.
-Some are a little further away, but of course it also depends on where you leave from.
-Most dive sites in the south of Gran Canaria are located of the coast between Pasito Blanco and Puerto de Mogán.
+Some are a little further away, but of course, it also depends on where you leave from.
+Most dive sites in the south of Gran Canaria are located off the coast between Pasito Blanco and Puerto de Mogán.

 Will you be back in time for lunch if you go boat diving in Gran Canaria?